proxmox/proxmox-yew-widget-toolkit/Whitepaper.md

 case.

-### Basic Layout Containers
+### Layout Containers

-I added some very simple layout containers called `Row` and `Column`, but they simply create a HTML flexbox (`<div style="display: flex;...`>).
+I started with some very simple layout containers called `Row` and `Column`.
+They simply create a HTML flexbox (`<div style="display: flex;...`>) with the corresponding direction.
 Everything else can be controlled by adding class attributes to either the container or its children.

-We ship a set of CSS classes which allows to control all flexbox properties.
+We ship a set of CSS classes which allows you to control all flexbox properties.
+Such CSS class utilities got famous with [bootstrap](https://getbootstrap.com), but today many frameworks use a similar approach.

 ```
 Column::new()